ashic/fp-primitives/fp.md

 Demo
 ========================================================
 - We used a Monoid to abstract the "empty" value.
-- This let us carry out a more interesting calculation (discounted price with an offset).
+- This let us carry out a more interesting calculation (only price above a minimum counts).

 Functor
 ========================================================